arramus/V2-OutbackRoadies/Mods/Readme.txt

 =======================================
 The 10K Australia Outback Roadies World by FluffyPanda is a big 10K one, and can be found on Nexus. https://www.nexusmods.com/7daystodie/mods/8024
 It is a stand alone mod.
-Unzip and place in the Mods folder along with other mods.
+Unzip and place in the Mods folder along with other mods, or Modlets folder for the Mod Launcher to stop it deleting during updates.
 When setting up a new game, you will find 'Fluffy Panda Outback Australia 10k 2.0' in the world list.
 It follows the V2 trader progression flow with the 'correct' trader in the 'correct' biome so it doesn't break stuff.
 If you plan to update Outback Roadies, place the Fluffy Panda Outback Australia 10k 2.0 folder inside your Data/Worlds folder so you don't need to repeat the unzip process.